 ICAP provides clerkship opportunities for Columbia University medical students to gain on-site experience in the design, implementation and evaluation of HIV/AIDS prevention, care, and treatment programs in Africa and Asia.
 Medical students will learn about health care delivery systems in low-resource settings while working on a discrete programmatic project with ICAP team members.
 They will spend three to four days per week at an ICAP office working on their project and one to two days per week rounding with clinicians at ICAP-supported clinical sites.

-Email your statement of interest and resume to Erika Houghtaling January 30, 2015 for all clerkships.
+Email your statement of interest and resume to Erika Houghtaling by January 15, 2015 for all clerkships.
 If you are interested in more than one clerkship, please only apply to one clerkship and note the clerkship code of the other clerkship in your statement of interest.
 Additional projects will become available after the application deadline and candidates may be considered for those projects if they are not offered the position of their choice.
 Start dates for all clerkships are flexible.

 Please address the following in your statement of interest: